davekinkead/computational-philosophy-workshop/workshop-01/readme.md

 Models have been a part of philosophy since the pre-Socratic days.
 When Thales proposed his cosmological thesis, he was using a model of the world that claimed that water was the essence of nature.

-Models are theories.
+So models are just theories.
 They abstract matters irrelevant and simplify by focusing only on the relata we need for understanding.

 Models are both descriptive and predictive.
 Their descriptive use allows us to tell stories about how the world works, and aid our understanding of things.
 Their predictive use gives them value as tools, and also acts a metric of their accuracy.